BIODIVERSITY RISK FILTER

 FAQs

-Yes, the WWF Biodiversity Risk Filter Team can provide support, ranging from advice on the use of the tool to more tailored expert support for partners.
+Yes, the WWF Risk Filter Team can provide support, ranging from advice on the use of the tool to more tailored expert support for partners.

 By partnering with WWF, we can support your organization in better understanding your biodiversity risks, provide guidance for your biodiversity stewardship strategy and targets, and help you implement on-the-ground actions.
 If you are interested in our tailored expert support, please get in touch.